swaranga/dloom/README.md

 ## Overview

 `dloom` is a CLI tool that links and unlinks configuration files (or "dotfiles") to a development machine.
 It manages symlinks between a dotfiles repository and the machine's home directory (by default; overridable).
-The tool is inspired from GNU Stow and other dotfile managers, but differs in its approach by focusing on **file-level symlinks** rather than directory-level symlinks.
-This allows for the creation of symlinks for individual files, enabling other applications to add files to the same directories without them being tracked in your dotfiles repository.
+The tool is inspired from GNU Stow and other dotfile managers, but differs in its approach by creating symlinks for individual files instead of directories.
+This enables other applications to add files to the same directories without them needing to be tracked in your dotfiles repository.

 ## Features

-- **Symlink Management**: Create and manage symlinks for your dotfiles with ease.
+- **Symlink Management**: Easily create and manage symlinks for your dotfiles.
-- **File-Level Symlinks**: Links individual files (not directories), allowing other applications to add files to the same directories without them being tracked in your dotfiles repo (e.g., `~/.ssh/`).
+- **File-Level Symlinks**: Links individual files (not directories), allowing other applications to add files to the same directories without them being tracked in your dotfiles repository (e.g., `~/.ssh/`).
-  - This is the main difference from GNU Stow. _It does mean that addition of a file to a directory in your dotfiles repository will not automatically create a symlink for it.
+  - This is the main difference from GNU Stow. _It means that the addition of a file to a directory in your dotfiles repository will not automatically create a symlink for it.
 You will need to run `dloom link` again to create the symlink for the new file._
   - Additionally, links for files can have different names in the target directory.
-This allows us you to have separate dotfiles for different environments (e.g., macOS vs linux) without needing to maintain separate branches or repositories but still have the same name for the symlinked file.
+This allows users to have separate dotfiles for different environments (e.g., macOS vs. Linux) without needing to maintain separate branches or repositories, while still having the same name for the symlinked file.
 - **Conditional Linking**: Link files only when specific conditions are met (OS, distro, installed tools, tool versions).
-- **Customize setup (optional)**: Allows customizing how the system is setup using a configuration file.
-Override settings at global, package, or file level including support for regex patterns.
+- **Customize Setup (Optional)**: Allows customization of how the system is set up using a configuration file.
+Override settings at the global, package, or file level, including support for regex patterns.
-- **Backup System**: Automatically back up existing files before replacing them.
+- **Backup System**: Automatically backs up existing files before replacing them.
 - **Dry Run Mode**: Preview changes without modifying your system.
 - **Cross-Platform**: Works consistently across macOS and Linux.
   - Windows support has not been tested, but contributions are welcome.